Altha, Florida: Geography

-The exact coordinates for the Town of Altha is located at (30.571710, –85.127533).

 According to the United States Census Bureau, the town has a total area of 1.5 sqmi, of which 1.4 sqmi is land and 0.04 sqmi (2.72%) is water.

 Altha is located in northwestern Florida, approximately 45 minutes from the Georgia state line and one hour from the Alabama state line.
 Altha is in a rural county, with the primary industry being agriculture.
 Tomatoes, watermelons, green vegetables, cucumbers, peanuts, corn, wheat, and cotton are all major crops in this farming area.
 The timber industry also thrives in the area, with many farmers electing to plant pine trees.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Altha has a humid subtropical climate zone (Cfa).

 Altha has an average high temperature of 76 degrees Fahrenheit, with an average low of 51 degrees Fahrenheit.
 Summers in this area are quite hot and humid, with afternoon showers frequently occurring during the summer months.
 Altha is located about 35 miles from the Gulf of Mexico, so when tropical storms or hurricanes approach the coastline, weather can become severe.

 The coldest part of the winter occurs during late January and early February.
 Temperatures at night can dip as low as the lower 30s, and in some isolated instances, even striking the low to mid 20s.
 The last measurable snowfall occurred on December 23, 1989, where 2 inches of snow fell.
 January and February can be cool months, with temperatures occasionally struggling to reach 60 degrees Fahrenheit.

 In 2004, during Hurricane Ivan, dozens of homes were destroyed and four people were killed because of a severe tornado striking near the town.

 In October 2018, Altha and the surrounding areas were hit by Hurricane Michael, which was listed as a category 5 hurricane, and the strongest to ever hit Northwest Florida, caused extensive damage to the town.
 The old high school building, known as "the White building", and many homes were damaged and/or destroyed as a result.